raul-w/hecaton/README.md

 ### <a name="local"></a>Local installation

-After installing all the prerequisites, the following commands can be used to do a quick local installation in which all dependencies are located in the directory of the Hecaton repository.
+After installing all the prerequisites, the following command can be used to do a quick local installation in which all dependencies are located in the directory of the Hecaton repository.
 Note that this script adds a few lines to `~/.bashrc`.

 ```bash
 bash install.sh